SilicorniO/quepo-translator/README.md

   * objectsPackage - Default package where to create the instances of the objects.
   * object.name - Name of the object.
 This is the name we use when we want to convert a map or another object.
 We have to indicate the object to use for the conversion.
   * object.valuesPackage - Package to use as default for the destinies of the object
+  * object.objectsInclude - Array of name of objects that extends actual.
+When this object is used, all the values of the objects of the array are copied.
   * values.name - Name of the variable of the origin object.
   * values.destiny - [PACKAGE]:[OBJECT].[VARIABLE] where we will save the value (destiny variable of the destiny object).
 If we don't want to store it in any object we can create a virtual object writting ":"[OBJECT], as if the object would have an empty package.
   * values.reference - Used to link another Object when we have a list of Objects and we want to specify the type of Object to convert.
 For generic types is not needed.